 How To Get Out Of Google Sandbox Quickly [Case Study]

 Are you interested in getting out of Google sandbox quickly?
-In this article, I will show you with the help of 2 of my recent case studies on how to quickly get out of Google sandbox and start ranking for major keywords.
-In fact, you could even get out of the sandbox period within a matter of 2 weeks like this:
+In this article, I will show you with the help of 2 of my recent case studies on how to quickly get out of it and start ranking for major keywords.
+You could even start ranking within a matter of 2 weeks like this:

 or this: